 That’s right folks, I did all of this chocolate chip cookie testing while counting calories (don’t worry I have good testers besides myself), and I think I succeeded because I have lost 10 pounds in 3 months.
 Not to imply that these cookies are good for a weight loss plan, but if you are watching calories like me, these large cookies clock in at 189 calories per cookie which is not bad.
 The saturated fat is another story at 6g per cookie.
 I walked for an extra 15 minutes the day I tested.

-Okay, enough of all that nutrition info, how does the cookie taste, Julie?
+Okay, enough of all that nutrition information, how does the cookie taste, Julie?

 Why does this Chocolate Chip Cookie Recipe Taste Better?